 - Assess how often you squint.
 Presbyopia often involves the inability of the muscle fibers attached to the lens of the eye to effectively constrict the lens to focus on nearby objects, so you may try to make up for that by squinting.
 You may also struggle to see things as well in low-light situations and will try to squint in these environments to bring things into focus.
 Squinting to try and see better is often a sign of a refractive error such as farsightedness.

 Farsighted Diagnosis and What Comes Next

-Mild farsightedness often corrects itself as the eyes can accommodate for the refractive error without official corrective measures much of the time.
+Mild farsightedness often corrects itself as the eyes can accommodate for the refractive error without official corrective measures.
 You can help to eliminate eye strain and headaches by resting your eyes when they get tired and giving them a break from screens or looking at objects or text up close for too long.

 Again, presbyopia is a progressive condition.
 While you may initially be able to get by with “readers” from the drugstore, it will likely continue to worsen and will eventually require prescription eyewear or corrective surgery.

 If you recognize the signs of farsightedness, it is important to see your doctor for an eye exam.
 The traditional chart-reading exam is not often enough to catch farsightedness, but a complete eye exam that includes a refraction assessment can diagnose it.
 With a comprehensive eye exam, the American Academy of Ophthalmology (AAO) publishes that specialized instruments are used to measure the level of reflection of light on the retina and the level of refractive error that is present.